-Our mission is to be a voice for Traumatic Brain Injury (TBI) and bring awareness to the world.
-We hope to educate survivors, caregivers, friends and family, as well as the medical community.
-There is a lot of misunderstanding surrounding TBI and concussions, we want to be the voice of change!
+Amy’s mission is to be a voice for Traumatic Brain Injury (TBI) and bring awareness to the world.
+She hopes to educate survivors, caregivers, friends and family, as well as the medical community.
+There is a lot of misunderstanding surrounding TBI and concussions, she want to be the voice of change!

 Amy’s first book, Life With a Traumatic Brain Injury: Finding the Road Back to Normal was successfully funded through Kickstarter, and released November 5, 2015.
 Her second book, Surviving Brain Injury: Stories of Strength and Inspiration is a collection of stories written by brain injury survivors and caregivers from around the globe, and was also successfully funded through Kickstarter, and released November 30, 2016.
 Her third book, Embracing the Journey: Moving Forward After Brain Injury was successfully funded on Kickstarter and released in March, 2016.
 It is a sequel to her first book.
 You can purchase on Amazon or here: www.facesoftbi.com/books